cameronclarkson/Laundry-Ordering-Service/README.md

 - **Admin Dashboard**: Manage orders, customers, and business operations
 - **Real-time Order Tracking**: Monitor the status of orders from placement to delivery
 - **Responsive Design**: Optimized for both desktop and mobile devices
+- **Landing Page Editor**: Customizable marketing landing page for your business
+- **Leads Management**: Track and convert potential customers into paying clients

 ## 📋 Prerequisites